julien6387/supvisors/docs/configuration.rst

     complemented by a list of deduced names.
     The aim is to assign the Nth deduced name of ``supvisors_list`` or the Nth name of the subsequent list (made of names deduced from ``supvisors_list``) to the Nth instance of the program in a homogeneous process group.
-    Examples will be given in `Using patterns and symbols`_.
+    Examples will be given in `Using patterns and signs`_.

     *Default*:  ``*``.